kelseyhightower/kubernetes-the-hard-way/docs/04-certificate-authority.md

 You don't need to understand everything in the `ca.conf` file to complete this tutorial, but you should consider it a starting point for learning `openssl` and the configuration that goes into managing certificates at a high level.

 Every certificate authority starts with a private key and root certificate.
-In this section we are going to create a self-signed certificate authority, and while that's all we need for this tutorial, this shouldn't be considered something you would do in a real-world production level environment.
+In this section we are going to create a self-signed certificate authority, and while that's all we need for this tutorial, this shouldn't be considered something you would do in a real-world production environment.

 Generate the CA configuration file, certificate, and private key: